Why you need a sandbox

 04

-PT Sandbox blocks all the main vectors used by malware to infiltrate your network.
-The product analyzes email attachments, network stored files, files uploaded to corporate sites, and Internet downloads.
+PT Sandbox blocks the main vectors used by malware to infiltrate your network.
+It also analyzes email attachments, network-stored files, files uploaded to corporate sites, and internet downloads.

 Why virtual environments need to be customized